-The College's emergency notification system permits the near simultaneous distribution of broadcast e-mails, voice and text messages.
+A key component of the emergency response and evacuation procedures is the College's emergency notification system, which permits the near simultaneous distribution of broadcast emails, voice and text messages.
 Upon confirmation of a significant emergency or dangerous situation involving an immediate threat to the health or safety of students or employees occurring on the campus, the system is used to distribute emergency notifications.
 The emergency notification system is tested twice a year at the beginning of each semester.
-At least one of those tests is accompanied by a link to the College's emergency response and evacuation procedures.
+At least one of those tests is conducted in conjunction with the publicization of a link to the College's emergency response and evacuation procedures.
 The tests may be announced or unannounced.
 The College documents the description of the test; date; time, send rate; any issues (e.g., unsuccessful deliveries); and resolution.
 All members of the College community are reminded to update their contact information on a regular basis.
 Additionally, the College may send emergency messages via voice over internet phones which are located in all classrooms and office suites.
 Messages may also appear on monitors in public areas throughout College sites.